datahq/dataflows/PROCESSORS.md

 The cache processor should always be the first step in the flow, you can nest cache processors for incremental caching.

-In the following example, if can refresh `another_resource` by deleting it's cache path, the `very_large_resources` cache will not be refreshed.
+In the following example, you can refresh `another_resource` by deleting it's cache path, the `very_large_resources` cache will not be refreshed.

 ```python
 f = Flow(